borgbackup/borg/docs/faq.rst

 How can I specify the encryption passphrase programmatically?
 -------------------------------------------------------------

-The encryption passphrase or a command to retrieve a the passphrase can be specified programmatically using the `BORG_PASSPHRASE` and `BORG_PASSCOMMAND` environment variables.
+The encryption passphrase or a command to retrieve the passphrase can be specified programmatically using the `BORG_PASSPHRASE` or `BORG_PASSCOMMAND` environment variables.
 This is convenient when setting up automated encrypted backups.
 Another option is to use key file based encryption with a blank passphrase.
 See :ref:`encrypted_repos` for more details.